-* The Oregon Trail was primarily used from 1843-1848 and followed the “Great Platte River Road” along the river’s south side.
+* The Oregon Trail was used from 1840-1869 (primarily 1843-1848) and followed the “Great Platte River Road” along the river’s south side.
 It was described as being “one of the best natural roads….that is to be found on the face of the earth.”
 The actual trail did shift as the river did, drifting a bit north or south.
-Thousands of settlers traveled this route heading to the Oregon Territory.
 Buffalo created unique “road hazards” along the trail for the covered wagons, perhaps by the beasts themselves, but always from their tracks.
 As the herds would walk to the river to quench their thirst, they would carve out ruts, which were said to be 15” wide and 4” deep, “worn into the soil as smoothly as if cut with a spade.”
 The wagons would have to travel over these ruts at right angles.
-Broken axles were not an uncommon result. (www.octa-trails.org)
+Broken axles were a common result.
+Over 500,000 pioneers traveled this route heading to the Oregon Territory seeking a better life. www.octa-trails.org

-* The Texas Trail or Great Western Cattle Trail was used from 1874-1886.
+* The Texas Trail, also known as the Great Western Cattle Trail, was used from 1874-1886.
 Over 5 million cattle and 1 million horses came up this trail, which was at least a mile wide.
-It originated in southern Texas and brought cattle north to the rail yards at Ogallala.
+It originated in southern Texas and brought cattle north to the rail yards at Ogallala, earning the town the title of “Cowboy Capital”.
 When the herds arrived at Ogallala, they camped all around the town.
 Thousands of cattle grazed the hills, waiting to be loaded out by train to eastern markets.
 The rail yards were located on the western edge of Ogallala.
 Learn more about Ogallala’s Texas Trail days here.

-*The Oregon Trail Marker, between the two big evergreen bushes, is one like many that are located all along the Oregon Trail in Nebraska.
+*The Oregon Trail Marker is one of many that are located all along the Oregon Trail in Nebraska.
 These were made in 1912 by the State of Nebraska.
 This marker was moved to Tri-Trails Park from a site north of here, by the Old Platte River Bridge (now gone), when Highway 61 was reconstructed.
 The relocated marker was set in concrete and dedicated at Tri-Trails Park in early April of 1963.
 The Keith County Historical Society and the Garden Club were in charge of the project.

-*The triangle-shaped rock, located north of the evergreens, displays two Pony Express markers.
-This huge rock was hauled in to Tri-Trails Park by the Grapes family and Art Anderson.
-This monument was dedicated in the mid 1960’s at the annual spring meeting of the Nebraska State Historical Society, which was held in Ogallala that year.
+*The triangle-shaped stone displays two Pony Express Markers.
+This huge stone was hauled in to Tri-Trails Park by the Grapes family and Art Anderson.
+This monument was dedicated on June 6, 1965, at the annual spring meeting of the Nebraska State Historical Society, which was held in Ogallala that year.
 Mr. Anderson mounted the round (1960) Pony Express Centennial marker, which featured the three faces of the founders of “The Pony”.
 Unfortunately, this round marker was stolen from the rock monument in 2003.
-The Big Mac Kiwanis Club, who has cared for Tri-Trails Park for many years, then had the current replacement marker made and mounted in the stone in 2004.
-The rectangular Sand Hills Station marker was added to the rock and dedicated on August 22, 1967, in conjunction with the special Nebraska Centennial Pony Express Reride.
+The Big Mac Kiwanis Club, who cared for Tri-Trails Park for many years, had the current replacement marker made and mounted in the stone in 2004.
+The rectangular Sand Hills Station marker was added to the rock and dedicated on August 22, 1967, in conjunction with the special Nebraska Centennial Pony Express Re-Ride.
 Both of the original Pony Express Markers were made possible by the National Pony Express Centennial Association, Dwight D. Eisenhower, Chairman.

-*The unique circular marker with the longhorn steer face, on the pole in the flower circle behind (west of) the evergreens, is a bit puzzling when one reads on it “Going Up The Texas Chisholm Trail”.
+*The unique circular marker with the longhorn steer face, on the pole in the flower garden, is a bit puzzling when one reads on it “Going Up The Texas Chisholm Trail”.
 In 1931, the Old Time Trail Drivers’ Association set out to mark where the Texas Trail crossed the Red River from Texas into Oklahoma.
 Also about that time, a fellow named P.P.
 “Daddy” Ackley was involved in his own trail-marking movement, to mark the trail its whole distance.
 And, he was going to pay for all the markers.
 Unfortunately, he had a quirky desire to call it the “Longhorn Chisholm Trail” or the “Texas Chisholm Trail”.
 And, since he was putting up the money, he got his way, much to the chagrin of the Old Time Trail Drivers!
-The Association was really trying to separate the Texas (Western) Trail from the Chisholm (eastern) Trail and get them each properly identified and marked.
-There are only about 18 of these markers left along the trail, and they continue to cause confusion for people to this day.
-But at least now you know why it says what it says!
+The Association was really trying to separate the Texas (western) Trail from the Chisholm (eastern) Trail and get them each properly identified and marked.
+Markers like this one, of which there are only about 18 left along the trail, continue to cause confusion for people to this day.
+(But at least now you know why it says what it says!)

 * The Pony Express Rider silhouette was dedicated on June 2, 2011.
 The “Pony Man”, as he is affectionately called, symbolizes the spirit of the Pony Express and captures the sense of urgency that each rider and horse displayed in getting the mail through, come what may.
-It serves as a sentinel to greet present-day Pony Express Riders as they pass by this spot each year in June, during the almost 2000-mile Pony Express Reride.
 The Pony Man was sponsored jointly by the Nebraska Division of the National Pony Express Association, Reinke Manufacturing, and the Keith County Visitors Committee.
+It serves as a sentinel to greet present-day Pony Express Riders as they pass by this spot each year in June, during the almost 2000-mile Pony Express Re-Ride.
+This is done in 10 days, riding 24/7, just as in 1860.
+During the Re-Ride, Tri-Trails Park serves as a location for one of the hundreds of mochila (mailbag) exchanges from horse to horse that take place along the XP Trail between St. Joseph and Sacramento.
+In 2018, The Pony, traveling eastbound, will pass through Tri-Trails Park on Thursday, June 28, about mid-morning.

-* The Great Western Cattle Trail marker, located south of the evergreens, and dedicated on November 9, 2013, was donated by the Rotary Club of Ogallala.
+* The Great Western Cattle Trail marker, dedicated on November 9, 2013, was donated by the Rotary Club of Ogallala.
 The Rotary Club of Vernon, TX, originally started placing the GWCT markers and then other Rotary Clubs along the GWCT began sponsoring the concrete post-styled markers within their areas.
-This marker is also dedicated to the memory of Jack Pollack, longtime publisher of the Keith County News.
-Jack actively promoted the rich history of Keith County during his lifetime, both as a journalist and a Rotarian.
+This marker is also dedicated to Jack Pollack, former Keith County News editor, who actively promoted the rich history of Keith County during his lifetime, as both a Rotarian and newspaper editor.